kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 `KOKKOS_ENABLE_HWLOC`| Enable thread and memory pinning via hwloc. | Requires linking with `libhwloc`.

-## 4.2 Using Kokkos' Makefile system
+## 4.2 Using Kokkos' GNU Makefile system

 The base of the build system is the file `Makefile.kokkos`; it is designed to be included by application Makefiles.
 It contains logic to (re)generate the `KokkosCore_config.h` file if necessary, build the Kokkos library, and provide updated compiler and linker flags.